Robert Heffernan: 2013 World championships

 On 14 August 2013, Heffernan finished first in the 2013 World Championships in Athletics 50km event in Moscow, finishing over a minute clear of the silver medal position with a winning time of 3:37:56.

 Speaking after the race Heffernan said "Its surreal, it's just a great feeling," he said.
 "When I came into the stadium it just felt like an out of body experience.
 It's hard to take it all in at the moment.
 I'm delighted."

 The winning time was the fastest time in the world in 2013 by more than three minutes.

 Other work

 In November 2022, Heffernan was announced as performance coach of the Cork senior footballers, working under the management of John Cleary.

 Performance at major championships

 Personal life

 Heffernan is married to Marian Heffernan, a 400M Olympian, and lives with his wife and family in Cork city.
 He has written an autobiography of his life called Walking Tall in 2016.
-His son Cathal Heffernan plays football for AC Milan's under-19 squad and was captain of the Republic of Ireland under-17 national squad.
+His son, Cathal Heffernan, plays football for Newcastle United's U21 squad and has played for the Republic of Ireland u17 and u19 teams.
+His daughter, Meghan Carr, plays in the LOI Women's Premier Division for Waterford.